Hannah Kosky

 About me

-I work with clients age 16-30 navigating the different life changes and challenges that happen whilst entering, or at the start of, adulthood.
-We make such important decisions across these years - choosing school subjects, careers, friends and relationships and it makes all the difference to have someone who understands these difficult choices and can help you with them.
+I work with young people (up to 35) who are navigating the different life changes and challenges that happen whilst entering, or at the start of, adulthood.
+We make such important decisions across these years and it makes all the difference to have someone who understands these difficult choices and can help you with them.

 I work online and in-person, currently in Bushey.
 Please get in contact to find out more.